Pew study says 41 percent of adults in the U.S. have been harassed online

 Unsurprisingly, social media is where people are most likely to experience online harassment, with 58 percent of those harassed saying the most recent incident happened on a social media platform.
 Also unsurprising is the fact that more than half of people harassed don’t know the person harassing them.

-Social media platforms like Instagram and Twitter, for example, have taken steps to prevent harassment, but they’re not fullproof.
-Just yesterday, Twitter unveiled a tool to let you mute notifications from newly-registered accounts, people you don’t follow and people who don’t follow you.
+Social media platforms like Instagram and Twitter, for example, have taken steps to prevent harassment, but they’re not foolproof.
+Just yesterday, Twitter unveiled a tool to let you mute notifications from newly registered accounts, people you don’t follow and people who don’t follow you.
 And last year, Instagram launched anti-harassment tools for people with “high volume content threads.”

 Despite certain steps taken by tech companies, 35 percent of those surveyed are still looking for them to combat online harassment with better policies and tools — saying it’s the most effective way to address the issue.
 And 79 percent of those surveyed believing that online services have a responsibility to step in and circumvent harassment.